xaur/decred-news/guidelines.md

 * Linked pages must be in English in most cases.
 * Non-English links are allowed but they must be significant in some way, e.g. original research or ratings.
 * Archive all linked pages in web.archive.org or archive.today.
 * To check if something was reported in previous issues, do a full text search in .md files, e.g. `grep -ir dcrwallet/pull/1330` shows that this pull request was covered in Nov 2018.
+Another way is to use the search box [on GitHub](https://github.com/xaur/decred-news).
 * All claims must reference sources.
 * Stick to facts, minimize opinion and assumptions.
 * Highlight achievements of our community.